StarConKW/starconkw.github.io/_pages/talks.md

 </p>

-### Web Accessibility is More then Colour Contrast
+### Web Accessibility is More than Colour Contrast

 [Kayleen Hamelin](/speakers#kayleen-hamelin)